mbroz2/quarkus-workshop-langchain4j/docs/docs/section-1/step-05.md

 The RAG pattern is composed of two parts:

-- **Ingestion**: This is the part that stores data in the knowledge base.
+- **Ingestion**: Documents are ingested, segmented (chunked), embedded into vectors, and stored in a vector store.
-- **Augmentation**: This is the part that adds the retrieved information to the input of the LLM.
+- **Retrieval**: At query time, the question is embedded, relevant segments are retrieved via similarity search, and then sent to the LLM along with the query.

-We will see these two parts in the next steps, but first let's use [EasyRag](https://docs.quarkiverse.io/quarkus-langchain4j/dev/easy-rag.html){:target="_blank"} to get started and understand the RAG pattern.
+We will see these two parts in the next steps, but first let's use [Easy RAG](https://docs.quarkiverse.io/quarkus-langchain4j/dev/rag-easy-rag.html){target="_blank"} to get started and understand the RAG pattern.
 EasyRag abstracts most of the complexity of implementing the RAG pattern.
 Basically, you drop your data in a configured directory, and _voilà_!